redazul/clockwork_init/README.md

 # :door: :gear: clockwork init on validator
  The following command should be done on the Validator instance.
 (Not the secure laptop)

+ It's design to run on an empty server / fresh install.
 ```
 bash <(curl -s https://raw.githubusercontent.com/redazul/clockwork_init/main/clockwork_init.sh);\
 source export_path.sh;\